 Think of Italian drinks and you’d probably think of Cinzano, grappa or limoncello.
 Perhaps a Peroni, and certainly wine.
-What you probably wouldn’t think of is brandy, and yet nearby Mediterranean countries like Spain, France and Greece are all well-known for various brandies.
+What you probably wouldn’t think of is brandy, and yet nearby Mediterranean countries like Spain, France and Greece are all well-known for various brandies and brandy-style drinks.

 So I was intrigued when a bottle of something called Tuaca turned up, described as an Originale Liquore Italiano.
 Even with my limited Italian I can make a guess at what that means.
 Tuaca, it seems, is an Italian brandy-based spirit that is said to have been created way back in the 15th century for Lorenzo the Magnificent, aka Lorenzo de’ Medici.

 It was recreated in the 1930s by brothers-in-law Gaetano Tuoni and Giorgio Canepa, who did the old trick of combining their names to produce a new word: Tuaca.
 It proved popular with US troops stationed in Italy during World War II, and was first imported into the USA in the 1950s.
 Now it’s being relaunched in the USA.

 Tuaca isn’t a brandy, it’s a brandy-based spirit.
 It takes brandy and then infuses it with both citrus and vanilla.
 The result is unusual and intriguing.
 It reminded me of an infused vodka I’d tasted recently, Van Gogh Dutch Caramel Vodka.